CorinaMurg/html-tag-quiz/README.md

 [//]: contributor-faces

-## How to contribute

-This project aims to be a beginner friendly way to your first contribution to open source.
-If you are looking to make your first contribution, follow the steps below.

-Also, read the <a href="https://github.com/YurisCodingClub/accessibility-mentor/blob/main/CONTRIBUTING.md">Contribution Guide</a> before interacting with the repositories.

-Images are from the <a href="https://github.com/YurisCodingClub/dev-cv/">Dev CV repository of this organization.</a>

-‼️ To get more women and especially people with disabilities into tech, I always assign tickets to them first.

 ### CodeNewbies

 If you are a complete beginner in open source / GitHub, don't worry.
 Look at the following description on how to set up the project locally.